-"With a lot of businesses, a certain amount of their IT knowledge will "We have those one-to-one conversations as part of programmes like KingstonCare.
-What are your pain points?
-How can we help?
-It's that be spot on.
-But we can teach them how to utilise IT in a way that helps them move smartly towards their strategic and operational way of listening to and accommodating people's needs.
-That's our goals.
-That summarises our free Ask an Expert service.
-It's not just nimbleness, and I think that's our strength." 'deliver products and see you later'.
+"With a lot of businesses, a certain amount of their IT knowledge will be spot-on.
+But we can teach them how to utilize IT in a way that helps them move smartly towards their strategic and operational goals.
+That summarizes our free Ask an Expert service.
+It's not just 'deliver products and see you later.'
 It's about developing relationships with clients and being there as a continuous support mechanism."